devsnd/cherrymusic/README.md

       cherrypy in the local folder for you.

-3. Now simply run the main script using python 3; it will prompt you for anything else.
+3. Now simply run the main script using python

-        $ python cherrymusic
+        $ python cherrymusic --setup --port 8080

-4. On first start: The server creates a config file for you.
-   Make the necessary changes and restart the server.

-5. Open your browser and play some music!
+4. Open your browser configure cherrymusic and play some music!

         $ firefox localhost:8080